DOI10.47051/AVUF1566

 EcuadorImbaburaManduriacu ReservePhoto by Ryan Lynch

-EcuadorManabíEl Carmen, 38 km NW ofKU 218368
+EcuadorManabíEl Carmen, 38 km NW ofKU 218368; VertNet

 EcuadorPichinchaMindo, 18 km W ofAvila-Pires 2001

-EcuadorPichinchaRío BolaniguasUSNM 287905
+EcuadorPichinchaRío BolaniguasUSNM 287905; VertNet

-EcuadorSanto Domingo de los TsáchilasDos Ríos, 3.7 km E ofMiyata 1985
+EcuadorSanto Domingo de los TsáchilasDos Ríos, 3.7 km E of*Miyata 1985

 EcuadorSanto Domingo de los TsáchilasHacienda DyottMiyata 1985